nullvariant/self-perfecting-os/README.md

 ## Hi there 👋

+Design/dev/UX.
+Debugging the universe with AIs as mirrors.
+Still merging upstream with the better parts of humanity.
 <!--
 **nullvariant/nullvariant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.